Transition metal hydride: Spectroscopy

 Late transition metal hydrides characteristically show up-field shifts in their proton NMR spectra.
 It is common for the M-H signal to appear between δ-5 and -25 with many examples outside this range but generally all appear below 0 ppm.
 The large shifts arise from the influence of the excited states and due to strong spin–orbit coupling (in contrast, ^{1}H NMR shifts for organic compounds typically occur in the range δ12-1).
 At one extreme is the 16e complex IrHCl_{2}(PMe(t-Bu)_{2})_{2} with a shift of -50.5.
+At the other extreme of large spin-orbit deshielding is a uranium hydride with a shift of +150.
 The signals often exhibit spin–spin coupling to other ligands, e.g. phosphines.

-Metal hydrides exhibit IR bands near 2000 cm^{−1} for ν_{M-H}, although the intensities are variable.
+Metal hydrides, when not bridging to another element i.e. terminal metal hydrides, exhibit IR bands in the range of 2200 cm^{−1} to 1500 cm^{−1} for ν_{M-H}, although the intensities are variable and the frequencies are dependent on the electronegativity of the metal, with more ionic hydrides with longer metal-hydrogen distances having lower wavenumber absorptions.
+Paramagnetic complexes with a terminal metal-hydride tend to have longer metal-hydride distances and lower wavenumber absorptions than comparable diamagnetic complexes.
 These signals can be identified by deuterium labeling.
+When the hydride bridges between two or three metals, the infrared absorption usually occurs below 1600 cm^{−1} although the intensity is lower and the band often hidden by other absorptions.

 History

 An ill-defined copper hydride had been described in the 1844 as resulting from treatment of copper salts with hypophosphorous acid.
 It was subsequently found that hydrogen gas was absorbed by mixtures of transition metal salts and Grignard reagents.

 The first well defined metal hydrido complex was H_{2}Fe(CO)_{4}, obtained by the low temperature protonation of an iron carbonyl anion.
 The next reported hydride complex was (C_{5}H_{5})_{2}ReH.
 The latter complex was characterized by NMR spectroscopy, which demonstrated the utility of this technique in the study of metal hydride complexes.
 In 1957, Joseph Chatt, Bernard L. Shaw, and L. A. Duncanson described trans-PtHCl(PEt_{3})_{2} the first non-organometallic hydride (i.e., lacking a metal-carbon bond).
 It was shown to be air-stable, correcting long-held prejudice that metal hydrides would be unstable.